leong94/Entra-ID-Home-Lab/README.md

 | Domain | LabCorpIT.onmicrosoft.com |
 | License | Entra ID P1 (included with Business Premium) |

-Tenant provisioned through a Microsoft 365 Business Premium trial after the free Developer Program sandbox rejected the signup.
-Same P1 licensing either way, so nothing in the lab depended on which path worked.
+Tenant provisioned through a Microsoft 365 Business Premium trial after getting the message of not qualifying for the free Developer Program sandbox signup.